 We work to connect undocumented students to key campus and community resources that can support them to successfully navigate their way through the University of Washington.

 Below you will find a list of various resources that are available for you at the University of Washington.
-You will find information about housing, study abroad opportunities, scholarships, academic support, and more.
+You will find information about housing, scholarships, academic support, and more.
 We know there might be additional information you need or questions about these resources.
-We encourage you to contact us and or visit us at the LWB Center so we can help you access the resources you need.
+We encourage you to contact us and or visit us at the LWB Office so we can help you access the resources you need.

 The University of Washington Housing & Foods Services offers a variety of living quarters at near the UW.
 When you live on campus, you are engaging in a vibrant, well-supported, and fulfilling out-of-class adventure, filled with opportunities to explore who you are and what you value, develop meaningful relationships, make informed and intentional choices and embark on a trajectory of your own making.

-The cost of living in housing and food services can range widely depending on where you live please visit www.hfs.washington.edu/housingfor more inforamtion.
+The cost of living in housing and food services can range widely depending on where you live please visit www.hfs.washington.edu/housing for more information.

 - Blanton Turner, in partnership with UW’s HFS provides many student-friendly listings.